This is a syndicated post, originally published here

 5. List All the Roles Within the Same Company

-When a client has held many roles with the same company, I will often group the titles together or list the company name just once followed by descriptions of each role.
+When a client has held many roles with the same company, I will often group the titles or list the company name just once followed by descriptions of each role.
 Without proper formatting, when converted to Plain Text, ATS may only register that you worked in one of these roles.

 ATS is a necessary evil in today’s job market.
 Although challenging, it is not insurmountable with just a few minute adjustments.